 - A person whose transcripts reflect academic excellence in science classes, as well as related courses.

-- A person who is motivated to take initiative, be a leader, and maintain high standards.
+- A person who is motivated to take initiative, be a leader, act professionally, and maintain high standards.

 - A person who is motivated and challenged by the University's motto: "To Make Man Whole".

 What is the job outlook for radiology professionals?

 Like many health care positions, nuclear medicine, radiation therapy, x-ray, CT, MRI, and sonography technology jobs are expected to grow much faster than other professions.
 National trends tell us that there could be up to a 35% increase in many radiology positions through 2024.
 Career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, technical advisors, etc.

 Will I be prepared to take the board exams that go with each program?